Please ensure Javascript is enabled for purposes of website accessibility

 Understanding the nuances between tacit and explicit knowledge is crucial in the realm of knowledge management.
 Tacit knowledge is personal, context-specific, and often unspoken, making it inaccessible to others without direct communication or mentorship.
 It includes intuitive insights, hands-on skills, and experiences that reside within individuals.

-Conversely, explicit knowledge is information articulated, codified, and stored in certain media.
-It can be easily transmitted to others.
+Conversely, people articulate, codify, and store explicit knowledge in certain media.
+They can easily transmit it to others.
 This includes documents, manuals, databases, and procedures.
-Explicit knowledge can be widely disseminated throughout an organization with the aid of a KMS, ensuring that critical information is preserved and shared.
+A KMS can help an organization widely disseminate explicit knowledge, ensuring that people preserve and share critical information.

 Organizations that successfully leverage both types of knowledge are positioned to create a dynamic learning environment.
 This includes encouraging employees to document their insights and solutions, converting tacit into explicit knowledge.
 Such transformation is vital for institutional memory and provides a foundation for innovation and growth.